markjnkim/es_mod/02-css/content/lesson-4-grid.md

 * **auto-fit**: Often used in combination with `minmax()`; allows CSS Grid to calculate the number of columns or rows to accommodate the grid items.

-* **auto**: A property value using CSS Grid to calculate the size of the column or row.
+* **auto**: A property value that uses CSS Grid to calculate the size of the column or row.

 > **Asset Needed**: [Demonstration of the auto-fit property value in action Jira FSFO-104](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-104)